Drug and alcohol related sleep problems

 Many prescription and non-prescription medications can cause sleep problems.
 The severity of sleep problems caused by a drug will vary from person to person.

-Prescription medicines that may cause sleep problems include:
+Prescription medication that may cause sleep problems include:

 The following non-prescription drugs can cause sleep problems: